Azure/Azure-Media-Services-Explorer/README.md

 You must have an active MediaKind MK/IO subscription and access to the MediaKind I/O portal:
 [https://io.mediakind.com](https://io.mediakind.com)

-You must have the Azure storage account configured in MK/IO for the existing assets and this will be used for the new MK/IO assets.
-NOTE: This storage account's name must exactly match the Azure resource name, including case.

 To connect with MK I/O you will need:

 - Subscription Name